marcomc/ansible-role-homebrew-autoupdate/README.md

 ```
 ## Notes on Veriables

-### Target User: `target_user_id`
+###  Homebrew User: `homebrew_user`
-This role support a 'Target User', meaning that you can specify the username you want to configure the `hombrew autoupdate` LaunchAgent.
+You can specify the username you want to configure the `hombrew autoupdate` LaunchAgent (defaults to the user that is running ansible).

 ## Continuous integration
 This role has (not yet) a travis basic test (for github) only.

 ## Troubleshooting & Known issues

 ## Copyright
 Marco Massari Calderone (c) 2020